 A strike in bowling is when a player knocks down all of their pins on their first try.
 Strikes are important in the context of the game because they will score you the most possible points.
-Strikes are hard to come by in bowling because it requires a technique and only the most experienced bowlers can consistently bowl strikes.
+Strikes are hard to come by in bowling because they require consistent technique.
+Thus, only the most experienced bowlers can consistently bowl strikes.

 How to Bowl a Strike

 There is a technique to bowling a strike.
 We will break down the process of bowling a strike step-by-step.

 Step 1: Find a starting position - Line up your left foot in between dots on the ground.
 Do the opposite if you are left-handed.

 Step 2: Find the target - Aim to throw the ball on the second arrow from the right.
 Throwing the ball to the right of the arrow will give more traction to the ball as it rolls down the lane.